 Garet McMackin

-Garet McMackin is an AMGA Single Pitch Instructor, Apprentice Rock Guide, Wilderness First Responder, and former Marine who has been living and climbing in Yosemite since 2020.
+Garet McMackin is an AMGA Assistant Rock Guide, Single Pitch Instructor, Wilderness First Responder, and former Marine who has been living and climbing in Yosemite since 2020.
 He has guided extensively throughout California, the Southwest, the Pacific Northwest, and Mexico.
-With over a dozen big wall ascents, an expedition to Kyrgyzstan, and years of backcountry experience, Garet brings sound judgment, strong technical skills, and a calm, safety-first mindset to every objective.
+With over a dozen big wall ascents, an expedition to Kyrgyzstan, and many years of backcountry experience, Garet brings sound judgment, strong technical skills, and a calm, safety-first mindset to every objective.
 When he's not guiding or climbing, Garet can be found exploring Yosemite and beyond with his partner Rachel.

 Amber Smith